FirebirdSQL/Butler/rfc/3/FBSD.rst

 The `Service` MUST meet the following criteria:

 #.
 Service MUST bind to at least one ZeroMQ `ROUTER` socket, referred to as `Service Socket`.
 #.
-Service MAY use additional ZeroMQ sockets for internal purposes or as part of its public API, that are not `Service Sockets`.
-All such additional ZeroMQ sockets that are part of the Service public API MUST be detectable using the API available through `Service Sockets`.
+Service MAY use additional ZeroMQ sockets for internal purposes or as part of its public API, that are not `Service Sockets`, referred to as `Data Pipes`.
+All such `Data Pipes` that are part of the Service public API MUST be detectable using the API available through `Service Sockets`.
 #.
 Services MUST assign an identity on `Service Socket`.
 If there are multiple Service Sockets, they MUST use the same identity.
 This socket identity SHALL be the same as `Unique Service Instance ID` defined by |FBSP|.
 #.
 If Service uses multiple `Service Sockets`, all of them MUST provide the same functionality to the Clients.
 It means that from Client perspective there shall be no difference in service **abilities** available and **methods** how they are accessible between different `Service Sockets`.
 However, Service MAY have different **operational** characteristics when responsing to request coming from different Service Sockets.
 #.
 All messages coming through `Service Socket` MUST be processed as |FBSP| protocol messages.